failsafe-go/failsafe-go.dev/load-limiting.md

 ## Types of Load Limiting

-There's two general approaches to load limiting: *proactive*, where we guess when a system might be overloaded and proactively limit it, or *reactive*, where we react to a signal that indicates a system is actually overloaded and limit it.
+There's two general approaches to load limiting: *proactive*, where we estimate when a system might be overloaded and proactively limit it, or *reactive*, where we react to a signal that indicates a system is actually overloaded and limit it.

 ### Proactive Load Limiting